E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 Nothwithstanding the precision of such algorithms for a vareity of systems, they all suffer major difficulties in simulating systems for long times due to increasingly osillatory integrands, a numerical manifestation of quantum interference between paths known as the sign problem, which emerges when individual paths are sampled through Monte Carlo sampling schemes.
 The present module is a refactored version of a surface hoppimg code and algorithm based on a  paper by Dónal Mac Kernan, Giovanni Ciccotti, and Raymond Kapral, "Trotter-Based Simulation of Quantum-Classical Dynamics", J. Chem.
 Phys.
 J. Phys.
 Chem.
 B 2008, 112, 424-432.
 The original code was written by Donal MacKernan essenentially in C  and was purely a serial code.
-Ths   requires a gnu  C++ 2014 or higher, and was written by Sean  There are two versions of the for parallel platforms - one written for openmp, and another for mpi.
+Ths   requires a gnu  C++ 2014 or higher.
+There are two versions of the for parallel platforms - one written for openmp, and another for mpi.
 Each codes scale prefectly with increasimg computing core, after initialization overhead.
 The authors of the current code are:  Sean Kelly, Shrinath Kumar, Athina Lange.
 Philip McGrath, and Donal MacKernan.

 The original source of this page (:download:`readme.rst`) contains lots of additional comments to help you create your